Manu343726/dotfiles/README.md

 ### Targets and components

-Linux means Do It On Your Own.
+Linux means Do It Your Way.
 Terminal colorschemes, text editors, shells, keyboard bindings...
 You are able to customize **everything**, but, as soon as you are comfortable with your current setup, you have to work in another computer and start again!
 Think of each setup menctioned above: The terminal setup, text editor configuration, etc. We can call them ***configuration targets*** or just "*targets"*.
-The different subsystems where you have a preferred configuration.
+All the different subsystems where you have a preferred configuration.

-For each target there could be multiple things to configure.
+For each target, there could be multiple things to configure.
 Think about vim: Vim itself could be one of our targets, but we have to manage the `.vimrc` file, the `.vim` folder with colorschemes and plugins, etc. Even the vim program itself!
 That is, the vim configuration target is made up of multiple ***components***.

     vim:
      - .vimrc file
      - .vim/ directory
      - vim program